How to Replace a Doorknob and Deadlock

 Step 9: Adjust the strike plate on the jamb

-The Mick rule for doorknobs and deadlocks is: measure the backset, buy AS 5039, test 50 times.
+The Mick rule for doorknobs and deadlocks: measure the backset, buy AS 5039, test 50 times.
 Backset gets you to a lock that physically fits.
 AS 5039 keeps your insurance valid.
 Fifty tests find the binding before it strands you.
-Skip any of those and the cheap lock you bought for $89 ends up costing you a $400 locksmith call-out and possibly a denied insurance claim.
+Skip any of those and the cheap lock you bought for $89 ends up costing $400 in locksmith call-outs and possibly a denied insurance claim.
+Don’t be that bloke who finds out on a Sunday morning.